 An encampment lay ahead.
-Soldiers ate and laughed under the tent.
+Soldiers ate and laughed under the tent, hosting a carnival in the middle of a calamity.
 My nose savored the smell of roast beef and gravy, my stomach groaned for it.
-Gwen shook her head and muttered under her breath; Carlos eyed the camp long enough to not get called out for it.
-But we did as ordered and marched around.
+Caro shook her head and cursed under her breath; Carlos’ eyed the camp, his rifle shook in his hands.

-We were only fourteen now and that company looked like they could spare a few.
+That company looked like they could spare a few men.
 When the captain caught up, I said as much.

-Gwen glanced back, turned and pointed.
-I spun.
+Caro glanced back, jerked around and pointed.

 I looked to the captain.
-“Americans?”
+“People?”

 “Some are,” he said, “and some are not.”

 They sprinted from the trees, the ghosts from my hometown who’d been gutted of fatigue, fear, sweat, and rage.
 We drew our rifles, the soldiers in the campground scrambled around like ants.
 Mr. Carson, our frowzy old mailman who always stopped for a toke, charged directly for the camp colonel.
 He vanished flailing puppet-like into the hysteria.
 My ex-girlfriend screeched my name, her voice like an eagle’s shriek.
 It cut through the clamor, and crashed into my chest.